Constructing pseudo-Anosovs from expanding interval maps: Review of generalized pseudo-Anosovs

 We denote by $\bbV$ the union of the junctions of $\bbI$, and we refer to the connected components of $\bbI \setminus \bbV$ as \textit{strips}.
 Each strip is homeomorphic to $(0,1) \times [0,1]$, and is a union of leaves.
 We put coordinates $h_s: \overline{s} \to [0,1] \times [0,1]$ on the closure of each strip $s$ such that the leaves of $s$ are precisely the sets

 Following \cite{dCH} we denote by $\bbE$ the union of the closures of the strips.
 See Figure \ref{fig:ti}.

 The notation $\bbV$, $\bbE$ is purposefully suggestive.
-As we shall see, a thick interval is meant as a dynamical blow-up of a standard interval map $f: I \to I$.
+As we shall see, a thick interval map is meant as a dynamical blow-up of an unrestricted interval map $f: I \to I$.
 The junctions correspond to elements of the weak postcritical set $\WPC(f)$ (cf. Section 3), whereas the strips correspond to the subintervals between these points.
 It is for this reason that we sometimes refer to junctions as \textit{fat vertices} and the strips as \textit{thick edges}.

 We refer to \cite{dCH} for the following definition.
 We write $F: (X,A) \to (X,A)$ to represent a map $F: X \to X$ of topological spaces such that $F(A) \subseteq A$ for some $A \subseteq X$.

 \begin{defn} A \textit{thick interval map} is an orientation-preserving homeomorphism $F: (S^2, \bbI) \to (S^2, \bbI)$ such that